 Food served: Yes.
 Dine in on standard Korean staples in the cafeteria or the alfresco rooftop patio.

 Extras: Gym, nail salon and kids’ zone

-Though small, this City Center facility—located on the third floor of the Sixth and Alexandria Street mall—is the new kid on the block with all of the amenities you need.
+Though small, this City Center facility—located on the third floor of the Sixth and Alexandria Street mall—is the relative new kid on the block with all of the amenities you need.
 Groups and couples can sweat it out in the co-ed jimjilbang that boasts three heated rooms, an ice room and common lounge area complete with a cafe.
-Aveda products are stocked in the locker rooms and for sale at the spa's retail store.
-And the facilities are some of the cleanest we've seen with a round-the-clock locker attendant who's eager to replenish the locker room with stacks of towels, body scrub cloths and bins for your belongings.
-We love the body scrub and hot towel massage ($70 for one hour) and, if we're feeling super splurge-y, add on the algae-green tea body wrap ($140 for 2 hours, $260 for a two series).
+Aveda products are stocked in the locker rooms and for sale at the spa’s retail store.
+And the facilities are some of the cleanest we’ve seen with a round-the-clock locker attendant who’s eager to replenish the locker room with stacks of towels, body scrub cloths and bins for your belongings.
+We love the body scrub and hot towel massage ($80 for one hour) and, if we’re feeling super splurge-y, add on the body wrap ($140).

 Food served: Yes.
 Think: traditional Korean dishes such as bibimbap and nengmyun.

 Jimjilbang: Yes.
 We particularly love the salt and charcoal rooms.

 Ladies—sorry children and men, you’re not allowed in—treat yourself.
 Unwind in the hot soaking pools, dry and steam sauna and salt room and clay room.
 The facilities are tiny, but the point here is pampering yourself with mid-priced treatments.
 Be sure to book ahead during peak hours (weekends and after 5pm) and choose between services from facials and scrubs to mani/pedi and massages.
 We suggest going “Pure Bliss” ($120) with a full body scrub, an 85-minute aromatherapy massage and facial mask—you’re an hour and a half from reaching euphoria.